-Scour protection would be placed at bents 6 through 14, which are located within the Petaluma River.
-Scour protection would consist of one-quarter ton rock slope protection (RSP) to a depth of 5 feet, placed approximately 10 feet around each bent.
+Scour protection would be placed at piers 6 through 14, which are located within the Petaluma River.
+Scour protection would consist of one-quarter ton rock slope protection (RSP) to a depth of 5 feet, placed approximately 10 feet around each pier.
+Table 2-1 shows the estimated volumes of RSP that would be placed within the Petaluma River for scour protection at each pier.